-Violence against women was a virtually invisible social problem until it was brought to light by feminist activists some 35 years ago.
+Violence against women was a virtually invisible social problem until it was brought to light by feminist activists some 40 years ago.
 Since then, there have been a number of political and scholarly controversies surrounding this issue.
-This course will examine key aspects of these debates in Canada and the United States, as well as in other parts of the world.
-These theoretical issues will also be connected with practice, that is, with the front-line work that is undertaken in the community to counter violence against women and their children.
+Although this course focuses on Canada, it will also examine key aspects of these debates in Canada and the United States, as well as in other parts of the world.
+These theoretical issues will also be connected with practice, that is, with the front-line work that is undertaken in the community to counter gender-based violence, particularly male violence against women.